duncanLyster/TEMPEST/README.md

 - An STL file of the body shape in ASCII format

 ## Model Architecture
-See below flowchart from `https://presentations.copernicus.org/EPSC2024/EPSC2024-1121_presentation.pdf` which gives more detail on the model architecture.
+See below flowchart from my 2024 EPSC poster presentation (https://presentations.copernicus.org/EPSC2024/EPSC2024-1121_presentation.pdf) which gives more detail on the model architecture.

 ![TEMPEST Flowchart](resources/documentation/flowchart.jpg)